hirosystems/ordinals-api/docs/overview.md

 Here are the key features of the Ordinals API:

 **Ordinal Inscription Ingestion**: The API helps with the complete ingestion of ordinal inscriptions.
-This includes information about the Genesis block, transactions, timestamps, and the history of inscriptions associated with each transaction.
-It also provides location and ownership information.
+Using our endpoitns, you can retrieve the metadata for a particular inscription, all inscriptions held by a particular address, trading activity for inscriptions, and more.

-**Satoshi Ordinal Notation Endpoints**: The API offers endpoints to retrieve ordinal information using Satoshi ordinal notation.
-This allows you to query specific ordinals and obtain relevant data.
+**BRC-20 Support**: The API offers support for BRC-20 tokens, a fungible token standard built on top of ordinal theory.
+Retrieve data for a particular BRC-20 token, a user's BRC-20 holdings, marketplace activity, and more.

 **REST JSON Endpoints with ETag Caching**: The API provides easy-to-use REST endpoints that return responses in JSON format.
 It also supports *ETag caching*, which allows you to cache responses based on inscriptions.
 This helps optimize performance and reduce unnecessary requests.

 **Auto-Scale Server Configurations**: The Ordinals API supports three run modes based on the `RUN_MODE` environment variable:

 - `default`: This mode runs all background jobs and the API server.
-It is suitable for running the service on a single instance.
+It is suitable for running a single instance of the API.
-- `readonly`: In this mode, only the API server runs.
+- `readonly`: Only the API server runs in this mode.
 It is designed for auto-scaled clusters with multiple `readonly` instances and a single `writeonly` instance.
 The `writeonly` instance is responsible for populating the database.
-- `writeonly`: This mode is used in an auto-scaled environment to consume new inscriptions.
-It works in conjunction with multiple `readonly` instances, as explained above.
+- `writeonly`: This mode is used in an auto-scaled environment to consume new inscriptions and push that data to a database.
+It works in conjunction with multiple `readonly` instances.